 Investor debt also begins to increase among accumulators as a way to build wealth through taking out a loan to invest in shares or property, representing 31.7% of all household debt; while student loans, credit cards and personal loans barely rate, all at less than 3%.

 Investor debt (46.3%) overtakes home loan debt (45.9%) as the biggest contributor to household debt in the pre-retiree group, who are paying down their home loans and looking to grow their wealth as they approach retirement, through investments in property or in shares.

 Many retirees own their own home outright, reflected in the fact that home loan debt comprises only 28.2% of total household debt for this age group.

-Compared to the other age groups, retirees have had a longer time to pay off their home loans, while some may have also used their super to pay it off completely.
+Compared to the other age groups, retirees have had a long time to pay off their home loans, while some may have also used their super to pay it off completely.
 But compared to the past, more retirees are carrying more home loan debt over into retirement, with this figure up from 19.6% in 2004.

 Investor debt represents 59.7% of household debt for people aged over 65, while retirees are also among the biggest carriers of credit card and personal loan debt, at 5% and 5.1%, respectively, perhaps reflecting their propensity to travel – or a need for additional cash to fund their retirement.